survivejs/webpack-book/manuscript/styling/05_linting.md

 npm install stylelint --save-dev
 ```

-To connect stylelint with npm and make it find our CSS files, adjust as follows:
+To connect stylelint with npm and make it find the CSS files, adjust as follows:

 **package.json**